 Know Your Worth as a Christian in the Workplace, Christian Woman

 It helps to know your strengths as a Christian in the workplace.

 I could think.
-Logical and cognition come easily to me.
-As does creativity.
+Logical and cognition come easily to me, as does creativity.
 I’m able to create solutions to a problem when others aren’t able to do so.
 That’s a blessing and a gift from the Lord.
 Maybe that is why she allowed me to remain on her team.

 Despite this gift, my confidence level was in the pooper.
 God used Deborah to help me cultivate it.

 My mom seemed to be more impressed with how I presented to the world than my academics or intellect.
-As long as I looked good, and carried myself well – that was all she seemed to care about.
+As long as I looked good and carried myself well – that was all she seemed to care about.

 Tears are in my eyes as I type this.
-My upbringing was good and my parents were great people, but I wish they would have asked more of me.
+My upbringing was good, and my parents were great people, but I wish they would have asked more of me.

-Well, when I met Deborah, I was exposed to a smart, pretty woman who ran one of the most popular, cutting-edge nonprofit organizations in our city.
+When I met Deborah, I was exposed to a smart, pretty woman who ran one of the most popular, cutting-edge nonprofit organizations in our city.

 She somehow saw something in me and regularly pushed me to do things I didn’t think I could do.
 Because of her, I had to create strategies for projects that were innovative and concepts our city had never explored before.